crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 * 1 point for successfully forming a team with 3-5 members
 * 2 points for each of your 3 project ideas
-  * 1 point for the video
-  * 1 point for the questionnaire

 </div>
 </div>